Onyx-Protocol/Onyx/docs/future/protocol/specifications/txvm.md

 ### Roll

-Pops an integer `stackid` from the data stack, representing a [stack identifier](#stacks), and pops another integer `n` from the data stack.
-Fails if `stackid` refers to the Command stack or the Effect stack.
+1. Pops an integer `stackid` from the data stack, representing a [stack identifier](#stacks).
+2. Pops another integer `n` from the data stack.
+3. Fails if `stackid` is not Data stack, Alt stack or Entry stack.

-On the stack identified by `stackid`, moves the `n`th item from the top from its current position to the top of the stack.
+4. On the stack identified by `stackid`, moves the `n`th item from the top from its current position to the top of the stack.

 Fails if `stackid` does not correspond to a valid stack, or if the stack has fewer than `n + 1` items.

 ### Bury

-Pops an integer `stackid` from the data stack, representing a [stack identifier](#stacks), and pops a number `n` from the data stack.
-Fails if `stackid` refers to the Command stack or the Effect stack.
+1. Pops an integer `stackid` from the data stack, representing a [stack identifier](#stacks).
+2. Pops a number `n` from the data stack.
+3. Fails if `stackid` is not Data stack, Alt stack or Entry stack.

-On the stack identified by `stackid`, moves the top item and inserts it at the `n`th-from-top position.
+4. On the stack identified by `stackid` moves the top item and inserts it at the `n`th-from-top position.

 ### Reverse

-Pops an integer `stackid` from the data stack, representing a [stack identifier](#stacks), and pops a number `n` from the data stack.
-Fails if `stackid` refers to the Command stack or the Effect stack.
-On the stack identified by `stackid`, removes the top `n` items and inserts them back into the same stack in reverse order.
+1. Pops an integer `stackid` from the data stack, representing a [stack identifier](#stacks).
+2. Pops a number `n` from the data stack.
+3. Fails if `stackid` is not Data stack, Alt stack or Entry stack.
+4. On the stack identified by `stackid`:
+  1. Removes the top `n` items.
+  2. Inserts them back in reverse order.

 ### Depth

-Pops an integer `stackid` from the data stack, representing a [stack identifier](#stacks).
-Counts the number of items on the stack identified by `stackid`, and pushes it to the data stack.
+1. Pops an integer `stackid` from the data stack, representing a [stack identifier](#stacks).
+2. Counts the number of items on the stack identified by `stackid`.
+3. Pushes that count to the data stack.

 ### Peek

-Pops an integer `stackid` from the data stack, representing a [stack identifier](#stacks).
-Pops an integer `n` from the data stack.
-Looks at the `n`th item of the stack identified by `stackid`, and pushes a copy of it to the data stack.
+1. Pops an integer `stackid` from the data stack, representing a [stack identifier](#stacks).
+2. Pops an integer `n` from the data stack.
+3. Looks at the `n`th item of the stack identified by `stackid`, and pushes a copy of it to the data stack.

 ## Data stack operations